sahanmar/Peony/Peony_project/peony_database/README.md

 ![MongoDatabase](https://github.com/sahanmar/Peony/blob/supporting_images/images/architecture_images/mongodb.png)

-In this project we are decided to work with NoSql database.
+In this project we decided to work with NoSQL database.
 Our choice was MongoDb.
-The reason why we have chosen MongoDb is used because of its simplicity and possibility of working through Docker
+The reason why we have chosen MongoDb is because of its simplicity and possibility of maintaining through Docker

 ## Docker + MongoDb